inputsh/notes/03_recommended-articles.md

 * [Finding the Motivation to Change Your Entire Life](http://zenhabits.net/life-changing/)
   * Author: Leo Babauta
   * Date: December 11th, 2014
+* [What happens when you unfollow everyone on the Internet](https://medium.com/@helena/the-purge-what-happens-when-you-unfollow-everyone-on-the-internet-7b05a27efae1) - Helena talks about what happens once you start to unfollow everyone on the Internet and focus on your career all day instead of checking your social media feeds every couple of minutes.
+  * Author: Helena Price
+  * Date: February 2nd, 2015
 * [10 Quick and Actionable Hacks for Productivity](http://blog.notesmartly.com/10-quick-and-actionable-tips-for-productivity/) - Everyone loves articles that show you a quick and easy way to get something done.
 This is my favorite one.
   * Author: Hunter Boyle
   * Date: November 6th, 2014